This report covers our gender pay gap position for 5th April 2018, which is our first official year of reporting.

 This is the first year of reporting our gender pay data, due to an increase taking Victoria Plum Ltd over the 250 headcount on 4th March 2018.
 We will also show median and mean bonus pay data for bonuses paid up to 5th April 2018, plus some additional information to explain our pay data and how we will work towards addressing the gender pay gap.

-VictoriaPlum.com is an online bathroom retailer based in Hessle, East Yorkshire.
+VictoriaPlum.com is an online bathroom retailer with its HQ in Doncaster, South Yorkshire.
 Established in 2001, the company has a predominantly male workforce operating in senior level roles, distribution and technology.

 What is the difference between mean and median?